dgroomes/nushell-playground/README.md

   * Error handling behavior for external commands is a bit of a gotcha and will likely change, but I think it's complicated so probably not soon.
 See <https://github.com/nushell/nushell/issues/10633>.
 I think I'm going to use `| complete` a lot, which will be more robust but isn't really in the spirit of shell scripting.
+* IN PROGRESS "Tic-Tac-Toe".
+This is an application of Nu the langauge plus an exploration of LLMs/Ollamas and "tool support" (previously known as "function calling"?).
+This doesn't exactly fit in the "playground"-style repository because it doesn't zero in on specific features of Nushell, but it's an application of it and I just need a place to do this work.

 ## Reference